 - Injections and surgery.
-In addition to rest, back injuries may need to be treated with more aggressive interventions, including steroid injections or surgery.
+In addition to rest, back problems may need to be treated with more aggressive interventions, including steroid injections or surgery.
 These two options will be investigated on a case-by-case basis, based on your exam and your progress over time.

 - Physical therapy.
 Physical therapy is part of recovery for almost all patients suffering from a serious back injury.
 Therapeutic exercises and movements can help to heal the body, restore strength, and restore range of motion.
-Physical therapy can also help prevent back injuries from flaring or returning in the future, which is especially important to nurses who are planning on returning to work.
+Physical therapy can also help prevent back problems from flaring or returning in the future, which is especially important to nurses who are planning on returning to work.

 - Education and understanding.
-Treating injured workers means doing much more than healing the physical problem: It means preventing future injuries from happening upon their return to work.
+Treating injured workers means doing much more than healing the physical problem: it means preventing future injuries from happening upon their return to work.
 For this reason, we believe it’s important that every worker understands why their injury took place, as well as how they can change their actions and environment so that similar incidents don’t take place in the future.

-Safety and health experts agree that registered nurses should not be suffering from injuries at the rate that they are – and that the industry as a whole has to make big changes in order to help prevent nurse injuries on hospital floors, especially debilitating back injuries.
+Safety and health experts agree that registered nurses should not be suffering from injuries at the rate that they are and that the industry as a whole has to make big changes in order to help prevent nurse injuries on hospital floors, especially debilitating back problems.
 However, registered nurses across Texas cannot wait for sweeping change – they need help now.